-Details of the Company's share buy-back program are set forth on page 121.
-The shareholders approved the power of the Company to buy-back shares at the 2006 AGM and at subsequent general meetings.
+Details of the Company's share buyback program are set forth on pages 147 to 148.
+The shareholders approved the power of the Company to buyback shares at the 2006 AGM and at subsequent general meetings.

-None of the significant agreements to which the Company is party to, contain change of control provisions.
+None of the significant agreements to which the Company is party contain change of control provisions.
 As referred to above in the Directors' Report, the Group CEO's employment agreement does not contain provisions providing for compensation on his termination.